 And, approximately $8.3 million is spent each year in medical costs to treat children ages 19 and under in health care ER’s from TV tip-over injuries.

 TV Design: If you are planning on purchasing a new TV and plan to place it atop a TV stand, please take note of the type of feet or stand the set is supported by.

-Some TV manufacturers are designing TVs with feet that extend out front and back located at or near the edge of the screen (See photo at right – or above for mobile devices).
-These designs are more aesthetically pleasing to the eye, but may not be good for the support of the TV – in other words, they could be prone to tip-overs.
+Many TV manufacturers are designing TVs with feet that extend beyond the front and back of the TV’s panel and are located at or near the edge of the screen (See photo at right – or above for mobile devices).
+These designs are aesthetically pleasing to the eye, and generally, provide good support for the TV panel itself with minimal panel wobble.
+However, if bumped or pushed forcefully the TV may tip-over.

 Securing your TV and Furniture – Your Options:

-Since many TV manufacturers are designing stands with more “form over function” designs which can make the display less stable, there’s a higher chance that the model you choose will be susceptible to tip-over.
-In this case, choose an option listed below to secure your set.
+Since many TV manufacturers are designing stands with more “form over function” designs which can make the display less stable, and means there’s a higher chance that the model you choose may be susceptible to tip-over.
+In this case, choose an option listed below to secure your TV: